-Anand Bhavan is probably the most well-known monument of Allahabad.
+Anand Bhavan is probably the most well-known monument in the city.
 This was the home of the Nehru family, where Jawahar Lal Nehru and Indira Gandhi were born.
-It is also the place where Mahatma Gandhi stayed when he lived in the Allahabad city.
+It is also the place where Mahatma Gandhi stayed when he lived in the city.

 As you enter after buying a rather costly ticket (Rs 70/-) that does not even allow photography inside the premises, you see a rather beautiful double story house standing in the middle of the sprawling, manicured lawns.
 A domed chhatri on top sits like a crown.

 On the top floor, there are rooms of Nehru and Indira.
 There is a huge library where the meetings used to happen.
 I wish I could live in such a library.

 Behind the house, there is an exhibition of photographs that is all about the Nehru-Gandhi family.
 A lovely bookstore has some books again on the subject of the Nehru-Gandhi family.
 Nehru Planetarium is also a part of this complex.
 You have to buy another ticket to attend the show here.

 A backdoor from Anand Bhavan leads to Swaraj Bhavan.
 Now, this was the original home of Motilal Nehru in the city.
 It is much bigger than Anand Bhavan.
 A very small part of it is open and dedicated to depicting the journey of Indira Gandhi from a child in this home to becoming the prime minister of India.
 This is not celebrated as the birthplace of Indira Gandhi.